hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - Create a  <span style="color: #bb6600;">class map</span> to match interesting traffic.
   - two fields are defined in the NetFlow flow: <span style="color: #bb6600;">type of service byte</span> and <span style="color: #bb6600;">destination port</span>
   - purpose of a Netflow version 9 template record: <span style="color: #bb6600;">define the format of data records</span>
+  - additional command to complete the flow record by sending NetfFow data to Stealthwatch which has an IP address of 1.1.1.1 using the flow record Steathwatch406397954 command: <code style="color: #bb6600;">match ipv4 ttl</code>

 - NetFlow Secure EveLogging (NSEL) in ASA and ASASM